 Malaysia in talks with US firm Ocean Infinity to resume MH370 search

-KUALA LUMPUR: Malaysia is negotiating with US-based seabed exploration firm Ocean Infinity to resume the search for the missing Malaysia Airlines flight MH370.
+KUALA LUMPUR: Malaysia is negotiating with US-based seabed exploration firm Ocean Infinity to resume the search for the missing Malaysia Airlines flight MH370 on a "No Cure, No Fee" basis.

+Channel NewsAsia understands that the family members of the victims were notified of the negotiations through an email that was sent on Thursday (Oct 19).

 MH370 vanished three years ago somewhere in the southern Indian Ocean en route to Beijing from Kuala Lumpur with 239 people aboard.
 Its disappearance has become one of the world's greatest aviation mysteries.